polywrap/documentation/src/docs/quick-start/create-plugin-wrappers/create-js-plugin.md

 ## **Introduction**

-In this guide, we'll walk you through creating your own JavaScript-based plugin that can be added to the JavaScript Polywrap Client.
+In this guide, we'll walk you through creating your own JavaScript-based plugin wrapper that can be added to the JavaScript Polywrap Client.

 :::caution
 Plugins do not retain all of Polywrap's benefits.
-We recommend re-writing your existing JavaScript SDKs as AssemblyScript (WebAssembly) Polywraps if possible.
+We recommend re-writing your existing JavaScript SDKs as Wasm wrappers if possible.
 :::

 As always, if you need any help, message us on [Discord](https://discord.com/invite/Z5m88a5qWu)!